 20. What Would You Do To Address The Decrease In Revenue Forecasts?

 A CFO should be able to minimize any loss from occurring.

 Tip #1: Do homework before going to interview

 Tip #2: Be logical in your measures proposed

 I will review the current forecasting framework applied.
-Some issues may lie in the use of unfit methodology hence changes ought to be done.
+Some issues may lie in unfit methodology hence changes ought to be made.
 One of the ways to address this issue by being more rigorous towards forecasting by enhancing communication and planning tools.
 It is also crucial to focus on tweaking the right level of detail, especially the sole divergent in the forecast line.

 That concludes the list of interview questions and answers.
 If you are planning to apply as a chief financial officer, this article may provide you the gist of what questions usually asked in interviews.